STOP IAPT NOW

 My purpose in setting up this personal website is to help expose the broken state of Clinical Psychology in the UK, both as a discipline and as a service, and to offer a way forward to rebuild both.

 My case that we need to stop IAPT is contained in my paper What we stand for, together.
 Really?, McFadyen, DCP-S Newsletter, No. 22, Summer 2020.
 The paper is available free to members from the BPS Shop.
 A copy opens the website.

-I offer the Cognitive Invalidation Approach to Panic and other disorders as a replacement to the IAPT brand of Cognitive Behavioural Therapy (CBT).
+I offer the Cognitive Invalidation Approach to Panic and other common mental health disorders as a replacement to the IAPT brand of Cognitive Behavioural Therapy (CBT).
 This is presented in my Chapter from Panic Disorders, Theory, Research and Therapy, edited by Roger Baker,1989, John Wiley and Sons Ltd. (by permission).
 Includes Postscript December 2020.